elevonix-labs/finest-data-subnet/docs/datatrove.md

 ## Updating script

 - Should remove `use_64bit_hashes` from MinhashConfig
-- Also should modify tasks in each stage
+- Also should modify tasks in each executor

 ## Running the Script